 This explains why its MER, at 0.72%, is higher than ZEB’s and the other Canadian Bank ETFs on this list.
 However, it makes up for the higher cost by having a much higher income distribution.

-In addition to the above, the ETF also had covered call options for Bank of Nova Scotia and TD Bank.
+In addition to the above, the ETF also had covered call options for Bank of Nova Scotia, TD Bank and National Bank of Canada.

 Note: While covered call options are one of the less risky option types, they put a cap on the potential profits you can earn on your stock.
 This would also partly explain why ZWB’s performance is lower than ZEB’s.